 Managing waste to prevent mercury pollution

-A new federal rule regulating dental amalgam waste became effective July 2017.
-The new rule is consistent with the state-level Dental Amalgam Rule established by the Washington Department of Ecology with support from the Washington State Dental Association.
+The federal rule regulating dental amalgam waste is consistent with the state-level Dental Amalgam Rule established by the Washington Department of Ecology with support from the Washington State Dental Association.
 The rule is designed to prevent mercury, in the form of dental amalgam, from entering wastewater, and ultimately being released into the environment.
 In the aquatic environment, mercury bioaccumulates in fish and shellfish; mercury is a potent neurotoxin that can cause a wide range of health issues.

-This new rule requires dental offices that place or remove mercury amalgam to:
+This rule requires dental offices that place or remove mercury amalgam to:

 - Operate and maintain a mercury amalgam separator